 Reducing Supply Chain Transportation Logistics Costs

-Transportation costs are a major target for company’s to reduce and there are a number of ways in which transportation costs can be trimmed.
-There are a number of transportation strategies that can be used by management to help reduce costs.
+Consider a number of transportation strategies that can be used by management to help reduce costs.

-In the same way that the purchasing department streamline vendors to gain better prices with higher volume, the transportation manager should adopt the same strategy when it comes to the number of carriers used.
+In the same way that the purchasing department streamlines vendors to gain better prices with higher volume, the transportation manager should adopt the same strategy when it comes to the number of carriers used.

-A transport manager spends their time finding the best carrier, at the best price, but sometimes that leads to a large number of carriers being used, albeit giving excellent service.
+A transport manager spends time finding the best carrier at the best price, but sometimes that leads to a large number of carriers being used, albeit giving excellent service.
 The multiple carrier approach occurs when the transport manager has negotiated the best deal for each route, but has not looked at the big picture.

 By reducing the number of carriers, the amount of work offered to the remaining carriers will increase.
 By offering vendors a larger volume of work, the carrier should be able to offer lower rates across all routes.
 It may be the case that on some routes the rate is not as good as was negotiated with an another carrier, but overall the rates across all routes should be lower.